-UBM's inclusion in Austria's VÖNIX Sustainability Index in 2022 was extended to 2023/24.
+UBM was initially included in Austria's VÖNIX sustainability index in 2022 and can now enjoy a further extension to 2024/25.
 This sustainability benchmark includes the Austrian companies listed on the Vienna Stock Exchange that hold leading positions with regard to their ecological and social activities.

-EthiFinance (Gaïa): 76/100 for UBM
+EthiFinance (Gaïa): 80/100 for UBM

-The EthiFinance rating resulted in a score of 76/100 for UBM and a slight improvement over the previous year's results.
-Compared with the benchmark (real estate sector), UBM was a high-flyer in all four rating categories (Environment, Social, Governance and external stakeholders).
+The EthiFinance rating resulted in a score of 80/100 for UBM and a further improvement over the 77/100 from 2022 and 74/100 from 2021.
+In comparison with the benchmark (real estate sector), UBM scored significantly better in all four valuation categories (Environment, Social, Governance and external stakeholders).